elenagutiv/ga-wfas/README.md

 - Fix variable `N_SAMPLES` in ./exp-memoization.sh as desired to repeat each execution `N_SAMPLES` times.
 - Beware of space on your machine.
 The size of each file generated is 10-100KB.

-When the execution of /exp-memoization.sh finishes, results can be found in ga-wfas/res/ga/newrandp/exp-memoization/ There are 2 folders there:
+When the execution of exp-memoization.sh finishes, results can be found in ga-wfas/res/ga/newrandp/exp-memoization/ There are 2 folders there:
 - memo/
 - no-memo/